-Indole inhibits EPEC's ability to translocate effector proteins into host cells.
-To further evaluate the effect of indole on EPEC virulence, we utilized a bacterial infection model that examines the ability of WT EPEC to infect HeLa cells and promote the translocation of effectors into host cells.
-We infected HeLa cells with EPEC strains grown under optimal T3SS-inducing conditions, in the presence of indole at the various concentration, and monitored the cleavage level of a host cell protein c-Jun N-terminal kinase (JNK), which is degraded by a translocated effector called NleD (38).
-As expected, HeLa cells infected with WT EPEC cultures showed an evident degradation of JNK, in contrast to the uninfected HeLa sample and the sample infected with ΔescN EPEC strain (Fig. 6A).
-However, HeLa cells infected with WT EPEC cultures pre-incubated with indole at 500 μM concentration or higher, showed lower levels of JNK degradation and a higher level of full-length JNK (Fig. 6A).
-These results suggested that indole inhibits the virulence of EPEC by interfering with its T3SS ability to translocate effector proteins into host cells.
+Indole inhibits the ability of EPEC to translocate effector proteins into host cells.
+To further evaluate the effects of indole on EPEC virulence, we utilized a bacterial infection model that examines the ability of WT EPEC to infect HeLa cells and promote the translocation of effectors into host cells.
+We infected HeLa cells with EPEC strains grown under optimal T3SS-inducing conditions, in the presence of varying concentrations of indole, and monitored the cleavage of host cell-derived c-Jun N-terminal kinase (JNK), which is degraded by a translocated effector protein NleD (38).
+As expected, HeLa cells infected with WT EPEC cultures exhibited JNK degradation, in contrast to the uninfected HeLa samples and samples infected with ΔescN EPEC strain (Fig. 6A).
+However, HeLa cells infected with WT EPEC cultures pre-incubated with indole at a concentration at or above 500 μM exhibited reduced JNK degradation and higher levels of full-length JNK (Fig. 6A).
+These results suggested that indole inhibits the virulence of EPEC by interfering with the ability of its T3SS to translocate effector proteins into host cells.

-As we previously reported that CAI-1 enhances EPEC's ability to infect HeLa cells and translocate effectors into host cells (7), we examined whether this enhancement is altered in the presence of indole.
-We, therefore, monitored the cleavage pattern of JNK of HeLa cells infected with EPEC strains grown under semi-optimal T3SS conditions (to ensure we can detect virulence enhancement) incubated with both CAI-1 and indole at 1:1 and 1:10 molar ratio.
-As expected, HeLa cells infected with WT EPEC in the presence of CAI-1 showed higher degradation of JNK compared to infection of WT EPEC only.
-While high JNK degradation levels were still observed for the sample infected with WT EPEC incubated with CAI-1 and indole at a 1:1 ratio, complete inhibition of JNK degradation was detected for EPEC incubated with CAI-1 and indole in a 1:10 ratio (Fig. 6A).
-These results suggested that indole downregulates EPEC virulence enhancement induced by CAI-1.
+As we previously reported that CAI-1 enhances the ability of EPEC to infect HeLa cells and to translocate effectors into host cells (7), we further examined whether this enhancement was altered in the presence of indole.
+To that end, we monitored the cleavage patterns of JNK in HeLa cells infected with EPEC strains grown under semi-optimal T3SS conditions (to ensure that there was an opportunity for enhanced virulence) incubated with both CAI-1 and indole at a 1:1 or 1:10 molar ratio.
+As expected, HeLa cells infected with WT EPEC in the presence of CAI-1 exhibited higher levels of JNK degradation as compared to those infected with WT EPEC alone.
+While high JNK degradation levels were still observed for the samples infected with WT EPEC incubated with CAI-1 and indole at a 1:1 ratio, complete inhibition of JNK degradation was detected for EPEC incubated with CAI-1 and indole at a 1:10 ratio (Fig. 6A).
+These results suggested that indole suppresses the enhancement of EPEC virulence induced by CAI-1.

 Discussion

-The GI microbiome has a critical role in human health as it provides colonization resistance against pathogenic bacteria (45, 46).
-This is imposed by the ability of the microbiome to produce various metabolites (e.g., essential vitamins, carbohydrates, peptides, proinflammatory cytokines, and lipopolysaccharides) that enhance host immunity (24, 45-48).
-In addition, these microbiome-derived metabolites can directly inhibit pathogen virulence mechanisms and therefore reduce bacterial infections.
-For example, Bacteroides thuringiensis and commensal E. coli synthesize peptides called bacteriocins that inhibit the virulence of Enterococcus faecalis, Klebsiella pneumonia, Salmonella, and EHEC (49-52).
+The gastrointestinal microbiome plays a critical role in human health, in part because it provides colonization resistance against pathogenic bacteria (45, 46).
+This is achieved owing to the ability of the microbiome to produce various metabolites (e.g., essential vitamins, carbohydrates, peptides, proinflammatory cytokines, and lipopolysaccharides) that enhance host immunity (24, 45-48).
+In addition, these microbiome-derived metabolites can directly inhibit pathogen virulence mechanisms and therefore protect against bacterial infections.
+For example, Bacteroides thuringiensis and commensal E. coli synthesize peptides known as bacteriocins that inhibit the virulence of Enterococcus faecalis, Klebsiella pneumonia, Salmonella, and EHEC (49-52).

-The ability of indole, a microbiome-derived metabolite, to directly inhibit bacterial virulence and reduce the infection capabilities of several enteric pathogens was previously demonstrated (25, 33, 53).
-In this study, we extended this finding to EPEC and showed that indole directly inhibits EPEC T3SS secretion activity, at physiological concentrations under aerobic and anaerobic conditions (Fig. 1 and 5).
-These results are in keeping with a previous study that reported that indole and its derivatives alter the motility, biofilm formation, and production of Shiga toxins of various pathogenic E. coli strains (54).
+The ability of indole, a microbiome-derived metabolite, to directly inhibit bacterial virulence and reduce the infection capabilities of several enteric pathogens has previously been demonstrated (25, 33, 53).
+In this study, we extended this finding to EPEC and found that indole directly inhibits EPEC T3SS secretion activity, at physiological concentrations under aerobic and anaerobic conditions (Fig. 1 and 5).
+These results are in keeping with a previous study that reported that indole and its derivatives alter the motility, biofilm formation, and Shiga toxin production activities of various pathogenic E. coli strains (54).